jeantessier/advent-of-code-2025/day07/README.md

 number of ~~paths~~ timelines through the manifold.

 I feel there is a depth-first traversal algorithm that could be used here.
 It could use recursion to follow each path and add them up when it backtracks.
+It would have to cache internal values when split beams overlap to avoid recomputing them.